Poker Hand Rankings: What Hands Win

 The Flop, Turn, and River: King of Hearts + 4 of Spades + 4 of Clubs + 6 of Diamonds + Jack of Hearts

-Understanding the importance of kickers is a vital aspect of a good players strategy.
+Understanding the importance of kickers is a vital aspect of a good player’s strategy, as it could mean the difference between winning a hand and losing a hand.

 The Best Starting Poker Hands